sodogan/build_website_node_express/README.md

 ### Steps to follow:

+## STEP1- Clone the repository link as above and open the code via VS Code!

-Create the initial project details by
+Create the initial project details: Name,version,author by

-- > npm init
+### npm init

+Then
-- install express
+Install express

-  > npm install express
+- npm install express

-Install babel for ES6 support and syntax
+Install dev dependencies as(babel for ES6 support and syntax)

-> npm install ...
+- npm install --save-dev babel-cli babel-preset-env babel-preset-stage-0

 Install nodemon

-> npm install --save-dev nodemon
+- npm install --save-dev nodemon

 Install eslint

-> npm install --save-dev eslint
+- npm install --save-dev eslint
   > Then to configure the eslint run
   > npx eslint --init
   > And choose the matching
   > This will crete a eslintrc.js file

 ### Install prettier